jihunchoi/unsupervised-treelstm/README.md

-# Unsupervised Tree-LSTM w/ Gumbel Softmax
+# Learning to Compose Task-Specific Tree Structures
 Implementation of the paper [Learning to Compose Task-Specific Tree Structures](https://arxiv.org/abs/1707.02786).

 **NOTE**: The code is under frequent change!